Home » History » Index

 And they all took a hand in guiding the patrol — more or less.

-“There wasn’t a board of directors that was active in formulating policy so much in those days,” Cox says.
+“There wasn’t a board of directors that was active in formulating policy so much in those days,” Cox said.
 “We just had monthly meetings (of all patrol members) to hash things out.
 But those didn’t accomplish that much.”

 Lodge